Web Publishing Guide: Cascade to WordPress Migration

 Why is the university moving away from Cascade?

 We're transitioning to WordPress to simplify website management, improve accessibility and create a more modern, unified web presence.
-Importantly, WordPress will help us meet updated accessibility requirements taking effect in 2026.
+Importantly, WordPress will help us meet updated accessibility requirements which took effect in April 2026.

 What does this mean for my current Cascade site?

-If your site is currently hosted in Cascade, it will be migrated to WordPress.
-We'll work with you to ensure your content is reviewed, updated if needed and successfully moved to the new platform.
+If your site is currently hosted in Cascade, we’ll work with you to ensure your content is reviewed, updated if needed and successfully moved to the new platform or archived, as appropriate.

 When is this change happening?

 The migration process has already begun and will continue in phases.
-All sites must meet state-mandated accessibility requirements by April 2026, but we will retain access to Cascade until late 2026.
+All sites must meet state-mandated accessibility requirements by April 2026, but we will retain access to Cascade until mid-2026.

 Who is responsible for migrating my site?